 - image (array_like) Binary array_like to be opened.
 Non-zero (True) elements form the subset to be opened. - structure (array_like, optional) Structuring element used for the opening.
 Non-zero elements are considered True.
-If no structuring element is provided an element is generated with a square connectivity equal to one (i.e., only nearest neighbors are connected to the center, diagonally-connected elements are not considered neighbors). - iterations (int, optional) The erosion step of the opening, then the dilation step are each repeated iterations times (one, by default).
-If iterations is less than 1, each operation is repeated until the result does not change anymore.
-Only an integer of iterations is accepted. - origin (int or tuple of ints, optional) Placement of the filter, by default 0. - mask (array_like, optional) If a mask is given, only those elements with a True value at the corresponding mask element are modified at each iteration.
+If no structuring element is provided an element is generated with a square connectivity equal to one (i.e., only nearest neighbors are connected to the center, diagonally-connected elements are not considered neighbors). - iterations ({int, float}, optional) The erosion step of the opening, then the dilation step are each repeated iterations times (one, by default).
+If iterations is less than 1, each operation is repeated until the result does not change anymore. - origin (int or tuple of ints, optional) Placement of the filter, by default 0. - mask (array_like, optional) If a mask is given, only those elements with a True value at the corresponding mask element are modified at each iteration.